AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/t-schedule-report.md

 ## Send file

-To send a file to recipients by email:
+To send a file ad-hoc to recipients by email:

 1. Select **[!UICONTROL Share] > [!UICONTROL Send file]**.
 1. Specify the file type: